itzemanuelj/Jira-Ticket-Lifecycle-Examples/README.md

 ---

 ## Conclusion
 🎉 Congratulations!
-You’ve now gained an understanding of the first four crucial steps in the help desk ticket lifecycle.
-From ticket creation to resolution, each phase is essential to ensuring timely and effective support.🎉
+You’ve now gained an understanding of the first few crucial steps in the help desk ticket lifecycle.From ticket creation to resolution.🎉